wp-plugins/wp-solarized/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Make the dashboard Solarized, ease your eyes
+Make the dashboard Solarized, ease your eyes.

 == Description ==
 Adds an admin color scheme which not only colorizes the admin menu and